fearfulsmtry/litany-of-horror/_posts/2025-08-05-aswang-part-vii.md

 > “You will not take my child.
 > You will not touch my wife again.
 > You will not curse our home.
-> In the name of Christ,
-> your dominion ends here, monster.”
+> Not while I still breathe.”

 He struck once.